Magic Quadrant for x86 Server Virtualization Infrastructure

 The Parallels Containers product allows applications to run in lightweight, separate containers, offering processor affinity and memory protection and isolation.
-Compared with hypervisor-based solutions, Parallels Containers enables much higher server densities and can reduce OS software and administration costs.
-Parallels Containers also offers portability and live workload migration.
+Compared with hypervisor-based solutions, the Parallels Containers offering enables much-higher server densities and can reduce OS software and administration costs.
+The Parallels Containers product also offers portability and live workload migration.
 The whole architecture of containers enables a workload and container to spin up faster with less performance overhead than VM solutions.
-For those customers who prefer to manage their own OS, Parallels Cloud Server also includes Parallels Hypervisor, enabling service providers to offer traditional VMs on the same physical node as containers.
+For those customers who prefer to manage their own OS, Parallels Cloud Server also includes Parallels Server Bare Metal, enabling service providers to offer traditional VMs on the same physical node as containers.
 Parallels Cloud Server combines Parallels Containers and Parallels Hypervisor with Parallels Cloud Storage to enable a complete high-availability solution on commodity hardware by creating a cloud storage pool from existing server hard drives.

-As cloud computing evolves, Parallels is positioned well with service providers (and, through them, midmarket enterprise customers), but it has yet to become a factor with more than a few large enterprises.
+As cloud computing evolves, Parallels is positioned well with service providers (and, through them, midmarket enterprise customers), but it has yet to become a major player with more than a few large enterprises.
 Parallels' service provider focus and lack of focus on on-premises enterprise virtualization may make growth into large enterprises more difficult.
-As the shift to cloud computing continues, Parallels is seeing interest and adoption beyond its traditional base of hosted service providers in using containers to support hosted applications, also tied to OpenVZ efforts and acceptance.
+As the shift to cloud computing continues, Parallels is seeing interest and adoption beyond its traditional base of hosted service providers that use containers to support hosted applications.

-- Parallels offers a unique and innovative container-based solution, including live migration and some isolation.
+- Parallels offers unique and innovative container-based solutions, including live migration and some isolation.

 - Parallels offers reduced administrative and OS software costs, as well as higher density compared with hypervisor-based solutions.